Absolute Threshold: A Definition With Examples

 The term absolute threshold is often used in psychology research yet students are often confused about what it means.
 Let’s take a closer look at the definition of the absolute threshold and explore some examples of how it is used in psychological research.

 For example, imagine that researchers are conducting an experiment on light detection.
-In such an experiment, researchers my place participants in a dark room and then ask them to say when they can detect a light stimulus.
-The smallest amount of light stimulus that the participants can detect is known as the absolute threshold.
+In such an experiment, researchers may place participants in a dark room and then ask them to say when they can detect a light stimulus.

-The absolute threshold can be used to identify the minimum level of person can detect of a variety of stimuli including vision, hearing, touch, smell, and taste.
+The absolute threshold can be used to identify the minimum level at which a person can detect a variety of stimuli, including vision, hearing, touch, smell, and taste.

 The Absolute Threshold for Vision